-As described above, the Fitness, Probity & Conduct Policy sets out the due diligence that must be performed before a candidate is proposed to the CBI to a PCF role.
-CF role or appointed to a senior management position.
+As described above, the Fitness, Probity & Conduct Policy sets out the due diligence that must be performed before a candidate is proposed to the CBI for a PCF role, appointed to a CF role or appointed to a senior management position.
 The process aims to ensure that key function holders and decision makers have the requisite employment experience, technical skills, professional qualifications, and key competencies to perform their duties to the highest standard.